Dear Members,

 Special Seminars on vulnerable area are being organized in all manufacturing Units and

-Further Capacity building was done on the following key Preventive Vigilance areas apart
+and Speedy Disposal of Complaints.
+Further, Capacity building was done on the following

-from focus on PIDPI provisions:
+key Preventive Vigilance areas apart from focus on PIDPI provisions:

-(iii) Ethics and Governance
+(i) Ethics and Governance

-(iv) Systems and Procedures of the organization, and
+(iii) Systems and Procedures of the organization

-(v) Cyber Hygiene and Security
+(iv) Cyber Hygiene and Security and

 Regular preventive vigilance activities such as Scrutinies, Surprise checks, Vigilance